Hi, I’m Erika 👋

-Designer, sense-maker, and artist.
+Designer, sense-maker, & artist.

 I’m drawn to the puzzle solving side of UX.
 I care about understanding things at a fundamental level and creating shared understanding around why something matters and the value it creates for users and the business.
 Gathering context, asking clarifying questions, making sense of ambiguity, and grounding decisions in research is where I do my best work.
 I enjoy connecting the dots, shaping a clear story, and helping teams reach that “oh, that’s what’s really going on” moment.